RealAngeleno/ZeroChEN/Readme.txt

 ZeroChEN is an English translation of 0ch+, a Japanese textboard script modeled off of 2ch.

+Translations are currently around 55% done.
+Almost the entirity of the front facing portion is complete.

 Below is the original README for 0ch+
 ----------------------------------